transloadit/uppy/docs/companion.md

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
-Defaults to `true`.

-#### `streamingUploadSizeless` `COMPANION_STREAMING_UPLOAD_SIZELESS`

-A boolean flag to tell Companion whether to also upload files that have an unknown size using streaming.
-If disabled, files of unknown size will be fully downloaded first.
 Note that for Tus, this requires an optional extension on the Tus server if using Tus uploads.
 For form multipart uploads it requres a server that can handle `transfer-encoding: chunked`.
-Default is `false`.
-If set to `true`, `streamingUpload` also has to be set to `true`.
+Defaults to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`